Ultrasound Cabinets: Compliance Guidelines

-Organizations such as AORN (Association of periOperative Registered Nurses) and SGNA (Society of Gastroenterology Nurses and Associates) previously issued storage interval times recommendations.
-For example, AORN previously advised that endoscopes should be high-level disinfected if not used for more than five days, while SGNA recommended seven days.
+Organizations such as AORN (Association of periOperative Registered Nurses) and SGNA (Society of Gastroenterology Nurses and Associates) previously issued storage interval times recommendations, with AORN advising that endoscopes should be high-level disinfected if not used for more than five days, while SGNA recommended seven days.

 While there may not be a specific recommendation on storage time for ultrasound probes, the best practice is to develop an internal policy.
 Such a policy provides consistency in your infection control processes and is something tangible you can point to if asked by a surveyor.

 Plastic covers for ultrasound probe storage can be problematic for two key reasons: